luisabfs/mackenzie-landing-page/README.md

 ## Getting Started

-These instructions will show you how to make a copy of this project and run it locally in a development environment:
+These instructions will show you how to make a copy of this project and run it locally in a development environment.

-Clone the repository:
+### Clone the repository:

 ```
 git clone https://github.com/luisabfs/mackenzie-landing-page.git
 ```

-Run the development server:
+### Run the development server:

 ```bash
 npm run dev